guojing0/guojing0.github.io/about-me.md

 Organizations
 =====

-* Vice-leader of Chinese subtitle translation group of Gamification on Coursera
+* Vice Leader of Chinese-subtitle translation group of Gamification on Coursera

 * Wikipedia [contributor](http://zh.wikipedia.org/wiki/User:Guojkiwi) - Contribute new content to Wikipedia.